ViBOT-Erasmus/B31XB-IIP-Lecture-6/README.md

 Guillaume Lemaitre - Fabrice Meriaudeau

-## Lecture 7 - Morphological Image Processing
+## Lecture 6 - Segmentation

 ### Abstract

-This lecture gives an overview about morphological image processing.
+This lecture gives an overview about segmentation in image processing.

 ### Execution of the ipython notebook